-At the Construction Site, you can experience the mechanics with your own body as you turn, pull and lift the balls right up into the ball runs – and feel the force of gravity in your tummy as you follow the descent of the balls before starting a new round of the mechanics game.
+At the Construction Site, you can experience the mechanics with your own body as you turn, pull and lift the balls right up into the ball runs – and feel the force of gravity in your stomach, as you follow the descent of the balls before starting a new round of the mechanics game.

 The Construction Site offers the following activities:

 What causes what to move?
 In the Crane, you apply the principles of mechanics to overcome gravity and lift the ball.
 The force applied by a child starts a movement.
-Turning the handle, it is transmitted via the drum and the pulley and lifts and finally lowers the ball.
+Turning the handle, it is transmitted via the drum and the pulley and lifts and finally it lowers the ball.

 What causes what to move?
-On the Hoisting cycle, you apply the principles of mechanics to overcome gravity and lift the ball.
+On the Hoist cycle, you apply the principles of mechanics to overcome gravity and lift the ball.
 The force applied by a child starts a movement.
-By means of the chain, it is then transmitted via the cogs and the drum and finally lifts the ball.
+By means of the chain, it is then transmitted via the cogs and the drum and finally it lifts the ball.